seanstrom/Essays/importance-of-values.md

 addTitleInd (ageBy1 jake)
 ```

-The example above shows how we use function composition with the `person` value.
+The example above shows how we've used our new functions to compose with the `person` value.
-We produce another `person` value whose name is "Mr. Jake", and is a year older than the `jake` value.
-And we do this easily by combining the functions that take in a `person` value and return a `person` value.
+We produce another `person` value whose name now has the title "Ind.", and is also a year older than the original `jake` value.
+We do this easily by combining the functions `ageBy1` and `addTitleInd`, both of which take in a `person` value and return a `person` value.

-Of course the composition doesn't stop there.
-For brevity's sake we'll stop here, but we can still continue to compose together more functions if we wished to.
-But we get a good amount of mileage through just this, and it's all thanks to being able to return values from our functions.

-Though, we still have some problems in our system.
-We're about to come in contact with a function that doesn't return a value.
+More to the point, our function composition allows us to chain many transformations into our desired result.
+Though there is still a potential flaw in our system.
+What would happen if some our functions would not be able to return a value?

 ### The Non-Value Returning Function

 Up until now we've gone over examples of how we can compose our functions with values.
-Though all of those examples were simple, synchronous operations.
+Though all of those examples were simple, *synchronous* operations.
 What if we have a operation that should be asynchronous, like reading a file.
 If that's the case then we're faced with a constraint that limits the ways we can compose our functions.

 ```coffeescript
 readFile './file', (err, data) ->